How to Tighten a Loose Euro Style Cabinet Bar Pull (Cosmas 161, Rok Hardware, Jeffrey Alexander & More)

 If you open/close that cabinet frequently, check it again in a week.

 Many manufacturers sell essentially the same Euro-style bar pull construction.
-If you searched for any of the pulls below, the tightening method is the same: tighten the hex socket screw inside the post using a 2mm metric Allen key.
+If your pull uses a post/foot with an internal set screw, the method is the same: tighten the hex socket screw inside the post using a 2mm metric Allen key.

 - Cosmas 161 Series European Bar Pulls